 Just as for cigarette smoking, lessors will be allowed to include clauses in their new leases to prohibit the smoking of cannabis.

-Under section 107 of the Cannabis Regulation Act, a lessor had until January 15, 2019 to send the lessee a notice of modification to include, during the term of a lease, a clause prohibiting the smoking of cannabis.
+Under section 107 of the Cannabis Regulation Act, a lessor had until January 15, 2019, to send the lessee a notice of modification to include, during the term of the lease, a clause prohibiting the smoking of cannabis.

 Problems with neighbours